lusaxweb/vuesax/docs/components/tooltip.md

 ## Title

-If necessary You can add a title to the tooltip with the property `title`
+If necessary, you can add a title to the tooltip with the property `title`

 <vuecode md>
 <div slot="demo">